Chart Color Schemes

 Charters Towers City is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Charters Towers City had a cultural diversity score below average, with 83.6% of its population being citizens, 91.0% born in Australia, and 94.9% speaking English only at home.
-Christianity was the predominant religion, comprising 54.0% of people, compared to 70.7% across Rest of Qld.
+Charters Towers City, as per the data, showed lower cultural diversity with 83.6% of its population being citizens, 91.0% born in Australia, and 94.9% speaking English only at home.
+Christianity was the predominant religion, accounting for 54.0% of the population, compared to 70.7% across the rest of Queensland.
 The top three ancestry groups were Australian (32.9%), English (27.2%), and Irish (9.3%).

 Frequently Asked Questions - Diversity